 Absolutely not.
 LACP offload is just a simple manifestation of a fundamental problem well-known to operators of ATM or SONET/SDH networks: it’s hard to implement distributed switching architecture with central controller (like Nexus 1000V VSM or OpenFlow controller) without having completely independent out-of-band control network or at least some local intelligence in the switching elements – yet another “trivial” detail that’s usually glossed over in OpenFlow discussions.

 Even more information

-You’ll find big-picture perspective as well as in-depth discussions of various data center and network virtualization technologies (including Nexus 1000V, 802.1Qbg, 802.1Qbh, VN-Tag, adapter FEX and VM-FEX) in my webinars: Data Center 3.0 for Networking Engineers (recording) and VMware Networking Deep Dive (recording or live session).
-Both webinars are also available as part of the yearly subscription and Data Center Trilogy.
+You’ll find big-picture perspective as well as in-depth discussions of various data center and network virtualization technologies in Data Center 3.0 for Networking Engineers and VMware Networking Deep Dive webinars.